wp-plugins/role-scoper/readme.txt

 = 1.3.41-dev =
 * Change : some changes to jQuery syntax (for forward compat), for disabling category checkboxes in the Edit Post when user can't remove a currently stored category
+* Compat : Revisionary - private pages could be directly edited by users with a Page Revisor role assigned directly for the page

 #### 1.3.40 - 6 June 2011